ESMValGroup/ESMValTool_sample_data/CONTRIBUTING.md

 1. (**important**) announce your plan to the rest of the community _before you start working_.
 This announcement should be in the form of a (new) issue [here][2];
 2. (**important**) wait until some kind of consensus is reached about your idea being a good idea;
-3. if needed, create your own feature branch off of the latest master commit.
-While working on your feature branch, make sure to stay up to date with the master branch by pulling in changes, possibly from the 'upstream' repository (follow the instructions [here][4] and [here][5]);
+3. if needed, create your own feature branch off of the latest main branch.
+While working on your feature branch, make sure to stay up to date with the main branch by pulling in changes, possibly from the 'upstream' repository (follow the instructions [here][4] and [here][5]);
 <!-- 4. make sure the existing tests still work by running ``python setup.py test``; -->
 <!-- 5. add your own tests (if necessary); -->
 6. update or expand the documentation;